scripting/reallysimple/demos/feeder/worknotes.md

+#### 11/28/25; 10:20:32 AM by DW

+There was a problem in cleanDescription that made returnLinkblogHtml not work properly.

 #### 1/11/25; 11:01:56 AM by DW

 In the jsonify template we were including http files when the app is served via https.